K4rakara/TI-Demos/CONTRIBUTING.md

 | - | - | - |
 | exampleDemoName | exampleAuthorName | 1-1-1970 |

+4. Provide a screenshot/gif of your demo in the readme.

 If you meet all these guidelines, feel free to make a pull request!